SpaceVim/SpaceVim/docs/layers/core/tabline.md

 ## Intro

-Different from airline, this layer provides a simple tabline for SpaceVim, which is faster and more compatible with SpaceVim's core feature.
+This layer provides a well-integrated, low-configuration buffer or tabpage list that lives in the tabline.

-## Key bindings
+## Features

-All tabline key bindings can be find on [SpaceVim documentation](../../../documentation/#tabline)